silverstripe/cwp/docs/en/03_How_tos/maintenance_screen.md

 ## Error pages during Deployment

-During the course of certain deployment activities Deploynaut will display the error-503.html page for the duration of the process.
+During the course of certain deployment activities Dashboard will display the error-503.html page for the duration of the process.

 ![Default maintenance screen](/_images/default-maintenance-screen.jpg)

-From the technical perspective, Deploynaut creates temporary `.htaccess` and `maintenance.html` files.
+From the technical perspective, Dashboard creates temporary `.htaccess` and `maintenance.html` files.
 It assumes that the codebase comes with `.htaccess`, so this is renamed and stored for later retrieval.
 Websites must not create their own `maintenance.html` however as this will cause deployments to fail or the file to be destroyed.
-The maintenance page will either be uploaded from Deploynaut template, or created from `assets/error-503.html` (if available).
+The maintenance page will either be uploaded from Dashboard template, or created from `assets/error-503.html` (if available).

 `.htaccess` is then used to redirect all requests to the maintenance page.
 After the process has completed (or failed) the former `.htaccess` is restored and `maintenance.html` removed.